Glossary term

 - A stock option gives the holder the right to buy shares at a stated price.

-- Exercised options can increase the number of common shares and contribute to dilution.
+- Exercised options can increase the number of shares outstanding and contribute to dilution.

-- A stock option is not the same thing as owning the underlying common stock today.
+- A stock option is different from owning common stock today.

 How a Stock Option Works